Infant/Toddler Early Intervention Services for Children Birth to 3 Years

 What is Early Intervention?

-Early intervention helps to figure out a child’s developmental needs and understand your goals for your child.
-They provide services and support at home or in your child-care setting.
+Early Intervention (EI) helps identify a child’s developmental needs and understand your goals for your child.
+EI provides services and support in your home or in your child‑care setting.

 What are the possible services?